-, where the relevant expectations are past expectations of current economic conditions.
+In Lucas (1973) islands model, firms have imperfect knowledge of the price level and rationally estimate it on the basis of the price of its good, solving a signal extraction problem.
+In this model, inflation is driven by its past expectation and the output gap.
+Fischer (1977) introduces price rigidity by assuming that prices are predetermined, but not fixed.
+That is, contracts set prices for several periods, specifying a different price for each period.
+Mankiw and Reis (2002) reintroduce the idea that prices are predetermined.
+Opportunities to adopt new price paths do not arise deterministically, as in Fischer (1977), but stochastically.
+Each period, a given fraction of price setters obtains new information about the state of the economy and computes a new path of optimal prices.
+In this model, inflation depends on past expectations of current economic conditions, regarding inflation and output.
 Reis (2006) inattentiveness model adds to the standard profit-maximisation problem the constraint that agents must pay a cost to acquire, absorb and process information in forming expectations.
-The model provides a micro-foundation for Mankiw and Reis (2002) and inflation follows a continuous time version of Mankiw and Reis (2002) expression.
+The model provides a microfoundation for Mankiw and Reis (2002) and inflation follows a continuous time version of Mankiw and Reis (2002) expression.
 In these models, prices react with equal speed to all disturbances.
 In contrast, in Maćkowiack and Wiederholt (2007) model, firms decide optimally what to observe.
 When idiosyncratic conditions are more relevant than aggregate conditions firms pay more attention to idiosyncratic conditions.
 Another extension of Mankiw and Reis (2002) model is given by Carvalho (2005), who introduces heterogeneity in firm behaviour.
 Specifically, each group of firms updates its information set with a different frequency.
 This does not change the implication of the model in terms of continuous price adjustment or hazard rates, although, interestingly, leads monetary shocks to have substantially larger and persistent real effects.

-3.2 Menu costs models
+3.2 Menu Costs Models

 In menu costs models, firms must incur a fixed cost to change nominal prices.
-As a consequence, firms do not adjust prices continuously, but rather when they find it profitable to do so.
-In the models we consider [Sheshinski and Weiss (1977), Danziger (1999), Dotsey et al. (1999) and Nakamura and Steinsson (2007)] all firms are assumed identical, so there is no heterogeneity in the frequency of price change.
+As a consequence, firms do not adjust prices continuously, but rather only when they find it profitable to do so.
+In the models we consider, [Sheshinski and Weiss (1977), Danziger (1999), Dotsey et al. (1999) and Nakamura and Steinsson (2008)] all firms are assumed identical, so there is no heterogeneity in the frequency of price change.
 Further, firms set prices optimally.
 Implications for the hazard function differ from model to model.